-My clients often ask me to help figure out what’s wrong with their marketing.
-The first question I ask is how much marketing they’ve been doing, since many failures have more to do with quantity than quality.
-But assuming you’ve been sufficiently active at promoting yourself, here are some other ways in which your marketing might need fixing.
+Clients and readers often ask me to help them figure out what’s wrong with their marketing.
+The first question I ask is how much marketing they have been doing.
+Assuming you HAVE been actively promoting yourself, and making sufficient contacts for the level of business you want, here are some other ways in which your marketing might need fixing.

-There are three areas you should examine — the package of services you are offering, your marketing strategies, and your sales methods.
-In order to market and sell effectively, your package of services should meet the following requirements:
+There are three areas you should examine — the package of services you are offering, your marketing strategy, and your sales methods.
+Your package of services should meet the following requirements:

-- You are offering something people believe that they need.
+1. You are offering something people believe that they need.

-- Your clients perceive the value of your services to be
+2. Your clients perceive the value of your services to be

 or your competitors have no overwhelming advantages.

-Not choosing a target market.
+* Not choosing a target market.
 You can’t market to everybody.
 There isn’t enough time in the day or money in your bank account to reach out to everyone who could possibly hire you.
-If you choose a specific category of client who has a compelling need for your services (and who you enjoy working with), you can tailor your marketing message, and focus your strategies.
+If you choose a specific category of client who has a compelling need for your services (and who you enjoy working with), you can tailor your marketing message, and focus your strategy.

 If you’re offering the right package to the right clients, delivering a clear and consistent marketing message, and working hard to close every potential sale, the only missing element may be patience.